Sustainability in our teaching

 - The Faculty of Archaeology offers courses on landscape archaeology and how materials shape the world.

-- The extracurricular lecture Sustainability & Law series (Faculty of Law) examines the increasing legal influence on a sustainable future by looking at current issues, such as the nitrogen problem and plastic waste.
+- The extracurricular lecture Sustainability & Law series (Leiden Law School) examines the increasing legal influence on a sustainable future by looking at current issues, such as the nitrogen problem and plastic waste.

 - As part of the Master’s programme in Psychology, students have the opportunity to take the Environmental Psychology course.
 This course discusses questions such as: which psychological mechanisms drive environmentally relevant behaviour and how can interventions be designed to change behaviour?